 The risk intervals were selected based on published literature and biological plausibility.
-7-14 A safety event will be counted if it can be assigned to 1) the risk interval following ABRYSVO, 2) the post-vaccination control interval (SCRI design), or 3) risk interval for the contemporary vaccinated or unvaccinated controls.
+10-17 A safety event will be counted if it can be assigned to 1) the risk interval following ABRYSVO, 2) the post-vaccination control interval (SCRI design), or 3) risk interval for the contemporary vaccinated or unvaccinated controls.

 The risk intervals for outcome evaluation for contemporary vaccinated or unvaccinated controls will be the same as for individuals who received ABRYSVO.

-- Key Covariates: Baseline demographic (i.e., age, sex, race/ethnicity, VHA service area, marital status) and clinical characteristics (i.e., smoking, BMI, history of anaphylaxis/allergic reactions including to vaccine components, history of hospitalizations, frailty index, CCI, alcohol abuse, history of atrial fibrillation prior to the baseline period, selected comorbidities, selected concomitant medications, and concurrent immunizations).
-The final list of baseline characteristics will be defined in the SAP based on feasibility and availability. - Subgroups: The following subgroups will be analyzed: - Individuals with specific comorbidities identified as high risk for severe RSV by the CDC, defined as individuals diagnosed with chronic cardiovascular disease, chronic lung disease, diabetes mellitus, neurologic conditions, kidney disorders, liver disorders, or hematologic disorders; ^{15,16} - o Individuals with weakened immune systems;17 - o Different age groups defined by age on the index date, e.g., 60 to 69 years, 70 to 79 years, ≥80 years; - o Individuals enrolled in the VHA with dual insurance coverage who are also identified in the CMS Medicare administrative claims data; - o Females enrolled in the VHA (pending sufficient sample size).
+• Key Covariates: Baseline demographic (ie, age, sex, race/ethnicity, VHA service area, marital status) and clinical characteristics (ie, smoking, body mass index [BMI], history of anaphylaxis/allergic reactions including to vaccine components, history of hospitalizations, frailty index, Charlson Comorbidity Index [CCI], alcohol abuse, prior infections, history of atrial fibrillation prior to the baseline period, selected comorbidities, selected concomitant medications, history of immunizations, and coadministered immunizations).
+The final list of baseline characteristics will be defined in the statistical analysis plan (SAP) based on feasibility and availability.

+Subgroups:

+The following subgroups will be analyzed for the 18-59 years old age group and the 60 years and older age group: